-During the 2021 NASCAR Cup Series Playoffs, fans have the first-ever opportunity to compete in The Playoffs Grid™ Challenge presented by Ruoff Mortage on their own or as part of a created league.
+During the 2022 NASCAR Cup Series Playoffs, fans have the opportunity to compete in The Playoffs Grid™ Challenge presented by Ruoff Mortage on their own or as part of a created league.

 RELATED: How the NASCAR Playoffs work

 Registering for an account allows you to score points and keep track of your progress throughout the NASCAR Cup Series Playoffs.
 Additionally, a NASCAR.com account allows you to keep track of the latest news, customize updates and learn inside information throughout the playoffs and beyond.
 If you already have a registered NASCAR.com account, simply logging in with the same credentials will allow you to compete without additional steps or the creation of a new account.

 All entrants are eligible to create up to three entries per person.

 Does The Playoffs Grid™ Challenge work on mobile?

 Participants are able to access the challenge and fill out brackets on mobile web and desktop applications.